The Growing Place

 This dwarf variety had attractive tufts of yellow-green, grass-like leaf blades which grow to 4 inches, maximum of 6; grows a dense golden mat of fragrant foliage; great for pont or stream edge

-Grassy-Leaved Sweet Flag's attractive fragrant grassy leaves emerge chartreuse in spring, turning light green in color throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Grassy-Leaved Sweet Flag is primarily valued in the garden for its ornamental upright and spreading habit of growth.
+Its attractive fragrant grassy leaves emerge chartreuse in spring, turning light green in color throughout the season.

 Grassy-Leaved Sweet Flag is a dense herbaceous perennial grass with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.